 New approaches are being studied by Dr. Patrick Javid.
 Javid is an attending surgeon in Seattle Children’s Division of Pediatric General and Thoracic Surgery.

 Seattle Children’s is active in international groups focused on intestinal failure in children.
 Sharing information helps us understand the condition better, improve treatments and increase patient survival.
 These groups include the Pediatric Intestinal Failure Consortium, Intestinal Transplantation Society and International Intestinal Transplant Registry.

 Multiple Organ Transplants

 Intestinal failure can lead to failure of other organs – especially other parts of the digestive system or the liver.
 Children whose intestines are failing may need multiple-organ replacements.
 These are also called multiple-viscera transplants.
-Our transplant team, led by Dr. Jorge Reyes, director of Transplant Services, has performed close to 1,000 transplants in children needing new intestines or both liver and intestines.
+Our transplant team has performed close to 1,000 transplants in children needing new intestines or both liver and intestines.

 Our research into new intestinal care options that limit the use of TPN aims to keep children’s other organs healthy.
 We hope to reduce the need for multiple organ transplants.

 Read about research related to livers and the digestive system at Seattle Children’s.
 Learn about participating in research.